Institutional Revolutionary Party: PRM (1938–1946)

-PRI and One-party state (1946–1988)
+PRI and Dominant-party state (1946–1988)

 Change in structure and ideology

 The party's name was changed in 1946, the final year of Manuel Ávila Camacho's term of office.
 The sectoral representation in the party continued for the workers, peasants, and the popular sector, but the military was no longer represented by its own sector.
 The Mexican president was at the apex of the political system with the PRI.
 To reach the top of the government, as the candidate and then president of the republic, the path was only through membership and leadership in the party and government service.
 Within the party, there were factions, the técnicos, bureaucrats with specialized knowledge and training, especially with the economy, and políticos, the seasoned politicians, many of whom had regional roots in state politics.

 Miguel Alemán was the PRI's candidate in the 1946 elections, but he did not run unopposed.
 Alemán and his circle had hoped to abandon sectoral representation in the party and separate the party as an organism of the state, but there was considerable pushback from the labor sector and the CTM, which would have lost influence, along with the other sectors.
 The structure of the party remained sectoral, but the Alemanistas abandoned the goal that had been "the preparation of the people for the implementation of a workers' democracy and for the arrival of a socialist regime."
-The party slogan was changed from the PRM's "For a workers' democracy" (Por una democracia de trabajadores) to the PRI's "Democracy and justice" (Democracia y justicia).
+The party slogan was changed from the PRM's "[f]or a workers' democracy" (Por una democracia de trabajadores) to the PRI's "[d]emocracy and justice" (Democracia y justicia).

 In practice after Cárdenas left office, the party became more centrist, and his more radical agrarian policies were abandoned.
 With Lombardo Toledano's replacement as leader of the CTM, labor under the CTM's Fidel Velázquez became even more closely identified with the party.
 The more radical left of the labor movement, under Vicente Lombardo Toledano, split from the PRI, the Partido Popular.
 Although the party gave voice to workers' demands, since it was outside the umbrella of the PRI and lost power and influence.
 The leadership of component unions became advocates of PRI policy at the expense of the rank and file in exchange for political backing from the party and financial benefits.
 These charro ("cowboy") unions turned out the labor vote at election time, a guaranteed base of support for the party.
 During prosperous years, CTM could argue for benefits of the rank-and-file, such as higher wages, networking to provide jobs for union loyalists, and job security.
 The principle of no-reelection did not apply to the CTM, so that the party loyalist Velázquez provided decades of continuity even as the presidency changed every six years.